OpenHFT/Chronicle-Map/spec/3-memory-layout.md

  [`actualSegments`](3_1-header-fields.md#actualsegments) &minus; 1) has tier index `actualSegments`, the first tier of the first extra tier bulk has tier index `actualSegments` + 1, etc. Tier indexes are 1-counted, because value 0 has some special meaning.
- 4. Bytes 20..27 - the number of used extra segment tiers.
+ 4. Bytes 16..20 - the number of used extra segment tiers.
+An unsigned 40-bit value, stored in the little-endian order.
+ 5. Bytes 21..24 - the offset of the segment headers area from the beginning of the memory of this Chronicle Map instance.
+An unsigned 32-bit value, stored in the little-endian ordered.
+This field determines the size of [the 4th area of the general Chronicle Map structure](
+ #segment-headers-alignment).
+ 6. Bytes 25..32 - the Chronicle Map data store size, the offset to the end of the [main segments area](#main-segments area) or the last [extra tier bulk](#extra-tier-bulks).
 A non-negative 64-bit value, stored in the little-endian order.
- 5. Bytes 28..35 - the offset of the segment headers area from the beginning of the memory of this Chronicle Map instance.
-This field determines the size of [the 4th area of the general Chronicle Map structure](#segment-headers-alignment).

 > The reference Java implementation: [`VanillaGlobalMutableState`
 > ](../src/main/java/net/openhft/chronicle/hash/VanillaGlobalMutableState.java).